Apple's famous '1984' video parodied by Fortnite game maker

-SAN FRANCISCO, Aug 13 (Reuters) - Fortnite maker Epic Games has used a famous Apple advertisement against the iPhone maker in a social media campaign accompanying a legal battle it launched on Thursday.
+SAN FRANCISCO (Reuters) - Fortnite maker Epic Games has used a famous Apple advertisement against the iPhone maker in a social media campaign accompanying a legal battle it launched on Thursday.

 Epic's "Nineteen Eighty-Fortnite", shows here a colorful female Fortnite fighter running through a black-and-white corridor and hurling a unicorn-shaped club against a screen showing an Apple-headed character talking about its control of the system.